 It is necessary for a solar power grid connected system to have inverters with an anti-islanding protection so that in case the grid fails it shuts down immediately.
 Also in case of fluctuations in frequency or voltage of grid power inverter must stop working.
-This helps the equipment to be safe from potentially damaging events from the grid or the solar grid ties system site.
-It is highly recommended to use an inverter with fault condition reset which turns the inverter on when grid is operating properly again or can sense and adjust voltages/frequencies appropriately.
-Latest connected inverters are available with all above features along with the internal battery backup, LCD display and maximum power point tracking (MPPT) software examine in real time the voltages and amperes.
+This helps the equipment to be safe from potentially damaging events from the grid or the solar grid combined output from number of strings is not controlled by ties system site.
+It is highly recommended to use an inverter with fault condition reset which turns the inverter on when the losses and increase the reliability of overall system as grid is operating properly again or can sense and adjust voltages/frequencies appropriately.
+Latest grid connected inverters are available with all above features along with the the shading issues. internal battery backup, LCD display and maximum power point tracking (MPPT) software examine in real time the and there is always a room to add up more modules in a voltages and amperes.